-Lepidic predominant adenocarcinoma (LPA) of the lung, formerly known as non-mucinous bronchoalveolar carcinoma, is a subtype of invasive adenocarcinoma of the lung characterised histologically when the lepidic component comprises the majority of the lesion.
+Lepidic-predominant adenocarcinoma (LPA) of the lung, formerly known as non-mucinous bronchoalveolar carcinoma, is a subtype of invasive adenocarcinoma of the lung characterized histologically when the lepidic component comprises the majority of the lesion.

 Thus, lepidic predominant invasive adenocarcinomas show a predominance of bland pneumocytic-type neoplastic cells with growth along normal structures e.g. alveoli.

 The term lepidic means "scaly", and is used by pathologists to describe the growth of neoplastic cells crawling along the covering "scaly" layer of normal lung architecture 2.